AngelCampos/txtools/README.md

 <!-- badges: end -->

-The goal of txtools is to process paired-end reads data from a genomic space into their transcriptomic versions.
-In doing so we need to allocate both reads into their corresponding gene model(s) resulting in a unified read.
-This representation allows us to manipulate with greater confidence and ease paired-end reads which may be skipping exons and/or transversing long intronic regions.
+The goal of txtools is to …

 ## Installation